Nansun Shi

-Nansun Shi (施南生; born Shi Nan-Sun on 8 August 1951) is a Hong Kong film producer and executive, known for her long-time partnership with filmmaker Tsui Hark.
+Nansun Shi (施南生; born Shi Nan-sun; 8 August 1951 – 13 July 2026) was a Hong Kong film producer and executive, known for her long-time partnership with filmmaker Tsui Hark, with whom she co-founded Film Workshop.
+She also helped establish the Chinese Television Network, worked for Hong Kong Telecom, and served as vice president of the Media Asia Entertainment Group.

 Early life

-Shi was born in Hong Kong to a wealthy family.
+Shi was born in British Hong Kong on 8 August 1951, into a wealthy family.
 Her father, originally from Chongming Island, was a businessman who made his fortune in South Africa.
 After completing Form 4 at Maryknoll Convent School, she was sent to South Africa during the 1967 Hong Kong riots.
-Unwilling to enter the international school there as her father wished, she went to the UK for further education and earned a bachelor's degree in Computer Statistics from the Polytechnic of North London.
+Unwilling to enter the international school there as her father wished, she went to the UK for further education and earned a bachelor's degree in computer statistics from the Polytechnic of North London.